ShiftLeftSecurity/codepropertygraph/README.md

 Method bodies contain the method implementation, given by the operations the method carries out.
 Method bodies are represented as Control Flow graphs over method invocations, a representation used to provide a common ground for the instruction, statement, and expression concepts used across machine-level and high-level programming languages.
 The core elements of the method body representation are thus method invocations ("calls") and control flow edges.

 In the CPG, a method invocation is represented by a designated call node (type CALL).
 Arguments are either identifier (type IDENTIFIER), literals (type LITERAL), other calls (type CALL) or method references (type METHOD_REF).
-Each argument has an argument index property (type ARGUMENT_INDEX) to indicate with which parameter it is associated.
+Each argument has an argument index property (type ARGUMENT_INDEX) to indicate which parameter it is associated with.
 Calls are connected to their arguments through outgoing AST edges, and are associated to the called method via their METHOD_FULL_NAME property.

 ![Call Site](img/call-site.jpg)